tidymodels/yardstick/cran-comments.md

+## Submission 1.3.2

+We checked 41 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

+ * We saw 0 new problems
+ * We failed to check 0 packages

 ## Submission 1.3.1

 We checked 37 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
  * We failed to check 0 packages

 ## Submission 1.3.0